-We only make the very best beds, using the finest natural fillings, innovative pocket spring technology and of course, everything is finished by hand.
+We only make the very best beds, using the finest in natural and sustainable fillings, innovative pocket spring technology and of course, everything is finished by hand.
 We’re naturally innovative and masters of our craft.
 Constantly bringing new ideas to our traditional techniques – and we do all this because we care.

 Ronnie Spinks, 1958

 We only ever make beds that we’re happy to sleep on ourselves.

 The road has not always been an easy one, and we’ve often paddled against the tide.
 But we’ve always led the way in the bedding industry, patenting our products and inventing new pocket spring technology for mattresses.
 We now manage over 90% of the methods to make our mattresses – from rearing sheep for their wool and growing hemp and flax crops on our very own farm, to felling our own woodland, designing and making our own pocket spring making machines, drawing our own ultra-fine wire and blending our natural fillings to our own unique recipes.
 No other bed maker in the world does this.
 But we do so that we can control the quality of ingredients that make up our mattress every step of the way.
 We are the true bed makers.

 And our customers tell us that once they’ve slept on a Harrison Spinks mattress, no other mattress will do.

 William Rhodes of Birstall, established The Bedding House of Rhodes.
 This later evolved into Somnus Bedding who became a dominant player in the market for the next 70 years

 In 1885 bed maker Arthur Spink decided to start his own business with salesman John Edgar and they began trading as Spink & Edgar.
 All beds were built by hand and they never compromised on quality.